 The Bill Phillips lecture by Dr Alan Bollard, 16 July 2008.

-Watch the winning presentation from Waikato Diocesan School for Girls, 2nd place presentation from Scots College and third place presentation from Macleans College at the 2016 national final of the Reserve Bank of New Zealand Monetary Policy Challenge (MPC).
+Watch the winning presentation from Kristin School, 2nd place presentation from Macleans College and third place presentation from Saint Patrick's College at the 2017 national final of the Reserve Bank of New Zealand Monetary Policy Challenge (MPC).